-Polypectomy - Removal of small growths from the intestinal tract with special instruments.
+Polypectomy - Removal of small growths from the intestinal tract with special instruments

 Dilation - Enlarging of a narrowed area.

 Sedation and Analgesia - The administration of medication into a vein, under the physician's direction, prior to and during the procedure, to make the procedure tolerable by relieving anxiety, discomfort, or pain.
-The medications may cause temporary forgetfulness so you may not remember what happens during the procedure or for a short time afterwards.
+The medications may cause temporary forgetfulness so you may not remember what happens during the procedure or for a time afterwards.

 Alternatives - X-Ray tests ("upper GI series" or "barium swallow") are sometimes recommended as alternatives.
+X-Ray tests ("lower GI series" or "barium enema") or surgery are sometimes recommended as alternatives.
 X-Rays are less likely to cause a complication but are less accurate for diagnosing important conditions, and do not allow treatment such as removal of growths (polyps) or biopsy.
 Surgery is more likely to cause a complication, and is often not necessary.
 No test at all is an option, but no testing carries risks of failure to diagnose or prevent serious disease.
-It is possible to perform this test without anesthesia sedation.
+It is possible to perform this test without anesthesia sedations.

-Risks - Upper Endoscopy involves some risks.
+Risks - Colonoscopy/Upper Endoscopy involves some risks.
 Major complications include perforation and bleeding.
 Complications may occur even when a procedure is properly performed.
 Treatment of these conditions may require surgery.
-This is a highly accurate procedure, but with any test there is a small chance of missing something.
+These are highly accurate procedures, but with any tests there is a small chance of missing something.
 Administration of sedation and analgesia involves a risk of heart or lung problems, needle site irritation, and sleepiness.
-All these complications are possible but occur with low frequency.
+All these complications are possible, but occur with low frequency.
 Your physician will discuss this frequency with you, if you wish, with particular reference to your own indications for Endoscopy.

-Consent for Administration of Anesthesia Sedation - My physician has reviewed the risks of sedation with me.
+Consent for Administration of Sedation - My physician has reviewed the risks of sedation with me.
 I accept these risks and consent to the administration of sedation.
 No guarantee has been made as to the results thereof.
 I have arranged to have a responsible person drive me home.
 I understand that impairment of full mental alertness may persist for several hours following the administration of anesthesia sedation and I will avoid making decisions or taking part in activities, which depend on full concentration or judgment during that period.